skillpub/collaboration/docs/quickstart.md

 Now go to the folder *skills* (as you remember it was created when we first time run Skillpub).
 You will see *hello.py* script, open it, you'll see the code, play whith it, use the Power :muscle: of Python.
 Skillpub will apply changes automatically when you save file.
 For training purposes we have prepared a script that could be used in NASA - [this one](skills/iss.py).
 Copy it to yor *skills* folder.
 Text to your bot `iss location` or `iss speed` or `iss people`, you'll see the International Space Station current location, speed, and astronauts photos.
 As you can see in script - it's pure Python, nothing about connections with any Chat App.

-That is all for Quickstart, all other things in our Tutorial.
+That is all for Quickstart, more detailed topics are [here](https://github.com/skillpub/collaboration/blob/master/docs/START%20HERE.md#skillpub).
 Just a few poins to add here:
  - Pyhton file in folder *skills* can be run from Chat App (Slack in our example)
  - file name - is command to run
  - first line in file in triple quotes is skill description, text to your bot ```skills``` or ```help``` to see it